-Art 15: Equality before the Law
+Arts 15: Equality before the Law

-39. Hong Kong does not recognize same-sex relationships.
-Those who have formalized their same-sex relationships overseas lack of the rights conferred by official recognition of marriage/partnerships enjoyed by their different-sex couples counterparts, these rights include but are not limited to, the rights to public housing benefit as a married couple, joint taxation, access to making medical decisions for their spouse, hospital visitation, inheritance, immigration for the purpose of family reunion, criminal liabilities etc.
+38. Hong Kong does not recognize same-sex relationships.
+Those who have formalized their same-sex relationships overseas lack of the rights conferred by official recognition of marriage/partnerships enjoyed by their different-sex couples counterparts, these rights include but are not limited to, the rights to public housing benefit as a married couple, joint taxation, access to medical decisions made on behalf of the incapacitated spouse, hospital visitation, inheritance, immigration for the purpose of family reunion, criminal liabilities etc.